rrichardsonindy/JavaScript-301-ReactFundamentals-Gitbook/1-GettingStarted.md

 ### Create Directories
 As you open the app, you have a few simple set up tasks:

-Please right click on the <b>src</b> folder and add 3 folders: 'components', 'constants', and 'styles'.
+Please right click on the <b>src</b> folder and add 4 folders: 'assets', 'components', 'constants', and 'styles'.

 ### Current Project
 Your project should currently directories should have the following structure: